1959582_10203081198489244_274663726_n.jpg

 Several years after Fort McMurray, energy-guzzling nations are as complicit in fossil fuel growth as ever they were; their disingenuous governments are as self-delusional as ever they were.
 And all the while the evidence of impending climate havoc mounts up, as undeniable and inevitable as the planet’s already-rising temperatures.

-In summer 2019-20 we were living in Melbourne.
-Higher-than-usual temperatures and drier than average conditions sparked fires throughout the state of Victoria.
-Things were particularly grim in East Gippsland to the east, and smoke from there drifted across Melbourne, where air quality was rated as hazardous by the Environmental Protection Agency Victoria and was among the worst in the world some days.
+In the summer of 2019-20 we were living in Melbourne.
+Higher-than-usual temperatures and drier-than-normal earth sparked fires throughout the state of Victoria.
+Things were particularly grim in East Gippsland, and smoke from these fires drifted as far west as Melbourne, where air quality was rated hazardous by the Environmental Protection Agency Victoria, ranking among the worst in the world some days.